Have you ever encountered eggs in a crested gecko tank only inhabited by female geckos?

 Monitoring The Progress: Crested Gecko Eggs to Hatchlings

-Part of crested gecko care extends to the eggs which may appear in their tank, whether it’s a purposefully mixed or all-female terrarium.
+Part of crested gecko care extends to the eggs that may appear in their tank, whether a purposefully mixed or all-female terrarium.

 During the lengthy incubation period, there are a few things you’ll want to look out for.